Debate On ICE Protests, Immigration, And Israel vs Iran!

 Right.

-So let's say, for example, uh Trump was assassinated tomorrow, something like that, and we found out that it was Iran that did it.
+So let's say, for example, Trump was assassinated tomorrow, something like that.

-Would we then be justified in going in there and invading and completely like destroying it, like if something like that were to happen?
+Would we then be justified in going in there and invading and completely destroying it?

-I uh you know, I think it honestly would probably be a false flag if it did happen.
+it doesn't the it might look like there's no benefit to uh attacking the united states or I think it honestly would probably be a false flag if it did happen.

-Yeah, because they got their hands full with Israel right now.
+Because they got their hands full with Israel right now.

-Like that they they have retaliated now.
+Like they have retaliated now.

-I don't think I don't think there's much they can do at this point, so it might be like a last Hail Mary attempt or something.
+So it might be like a last Hail Mary attempt or something.

 I hope not.

-I think I think the only thing they can do at this point is um get Israel to stop, and they would have to do that by retaliating so hard that Israel would no longer be able to take on the casualties.
+And they would have to do that by retaliating so hard that Israel would no longer be able to take on the casualties.

 So this happened when they invaded Lebanon earlier last year.

-Um Hezbollah held them, and they ended up having a mutual ceasefire.
+Hezbollah held them, and they ended up having a mutual ceasefire.

-Typically the Israelis don't have a ceasefire if they're winning.
+Typically, the Israelis don't have a ceasefire if they're winning.

-The only reason why they did that is because they couldn't sustain the casualties.
+The only reason why they did that is because they couldn't sustain the casualties because IDF is not as good on the ground.

 So they ended up having that ceasefire, but that ceasefire allowed for Syria to be taken over.